skivvyjs/skivvy/docs/guide/02-configuring-tasks.md

 }
 ```

-> _As you can see from the output above, the `skivvy config` command handles strings, numbers, booleans and nested objects correctly._
+> _As you can see from the output above, the `skivvy config set` command handles strings, numbers, booleans and nested objects correctly._

 Tasks can be run in different environments to accommodate different build types.
 You can read more about configuring multiple environments in the section below on [using multiple environments](#using-multiple-environments).